Zachay-NAU/Hard-Hat-Detectation/README.md

 In this github, I will show you how to run the Hardhat Detectation with Jetson Nano.

+The whole tutorial of hard hat detectation can be learn from this link: https://wiki.seeedstudio.com/HardHat

 Here are 2 ways to run this demo.

 **Method 1:** (for those who want to run the demo directally) Prepare a SD card larger than 16 GB and flash the image file into your device